skip to content

 Visit the Stop Elder Abuse website for more information on elder abuse.
 See also the list of publications including the 'Knowing Your Rights' booklet available to download from the SA Health website.

-For complaints or concerns relating to Commonwealth- funded aged care services, the Aged Care Quality and Safety Commission can be contacted on 1800 951 822.
-SeeAged Care Quality and Safety Commissionfor more information.
+For complaints or concerns relating to Commonwealth- funded aged care services, call the Aged Care Quality and Safety Commission on 1800 951 822 or visit the Aged Care Quality and Safety Commission website.

 Adult Safeguarding Unit

-What are the functions of the Adult Safeguarding Unit?
+What does the Adult Safeguarding Unit do?

-The Adult Safeguarding Unit receives, assesses, and investigates reports of abuse or suspected abuse of vulnerable adults within South Australia [Ageing and Adult Safeguarding Act 1995 (SA) s 15(1)(d),(e),(f)].
+The Adult Safeguarding Unit receives, assesses, and investigates reports of abuse or suspected abuse of vulnerable adults in South Australia [Ageing and Adult Safeguarding Act 1995 (SA) s 15(1)(d), (e), (f)].

-The Unit also plays a significant role in promoting and advocating for the rights and interests of vulnerable adults in South Australia, including assisting in the development of coordinated abuse prevention strategies [s 15(1)(a),(b),(c)].
+The Unit also promotes and advocates for the rights and interests of vulnerable adults in South Australia, including by helping develop coordinated abuse prevention strategies [s 15(1)(a), (b), (c)].

 Principles underpinning the operation of the Adult Safeguarding Unit

-The following principles guide the Adult Safeguarding Unit in its day to day work and operations [s 12]:
+The following principles guide the Adult Safeguarding Unit in its day-to-day work and operations [s 12]:

-• vulnerable adults are presumed to have decision-making capacity, unless there is evidence to the contrary;
+• vulnerable adults are presumed to have decision-making capacity, unless there is evidence to the contrary

-• the primary consideration for the Adult Safeguarding Unit is ensuring that the vulnerable adult’s autonomy is respected and maintained, except in cases involving serious and imminent harm;
+• the primary consideration for the Adult Safeguarding Unit is ensuring that the vulnerable adult’s autonomy is respected and maintained, except in cases involving serious and imminent harm

-• vulnerable adults are allowed to make their own decisions about health care, accommodation, financial matters and personal matters to the extent that they are able to, and should be supported in that decision making for as long as possible;
+• vulnerable adults are allowed to make their own decisions about health care, accommodation, financial matters and personal matters to the extent that they are able to, and should be supported in that decision-making for as long as possible

-• dignity in risk must be observed;
+• dignity in risk must be observed

-• vulnerable adults must be involved in decisions or actions taken to support and safeguard them;
+• vulnerable adults must be involved in decisions or actions taken to support and safeguard them

-• a multi-agency, coordinated approach is best when safeguarding vulnerable adults from abuse;
+• a multi-agency, coordinated approach is best when safeguarding vulnerable adults from abuse

-• the will, preferences, cultural and heritage beliefs, religious beliefs, racial origin, ethnicity, background and other beliefs of the vulnerable adult must be respected;
+• the will, preferences, cultural and heritage beliefs, religious beliefs, racial origin, ethnicity, background and other beliefs of the vulnerable adult must be respected

 • community education and awareness raising are priorities for the Unit.